Keenpoint/smart-circular/README.md

 # json-references

 Library to simplify JSON, replacing **circular** and **repeated** structures by the *path* leading to the first time this structure happens.
-Uses *breadth-first search* to replace by the shortest paths.
+Uses *breadth-first search* to do replacements with the shortest paths.

 # Installation